frioux/blog/content/posts/faster-dbic-schemata.md

 Again, I don't have the code in front of me, but I'm pretty sure the above works.
 Feel free to mention in the comments if there are better ways.

+(Note from the future, [I already blogged about this many years ago!](/posts/speed-oo-black-magic-and-yagni-rtfm/))

 ## Skip Column Generation